Critical phenomena in higher curvature charged AdS black holes: Phase transition and stability of the third order LBI-AdS black hole

 \end{subtables}

-From our analysis it is worth mentioning that the specific heat at constant charge of the third order LBI-AdS black hole always possesses simple poles.
-Also, there are two real positive roots ($ r_{1} $, $ r_{2} $) of the denominator of $ C_{Q} $ for different values of the parameters $ b $, $ Q $ and $ \alpha $.
-Moreover, these two roots ($ r_{1} $ and $ r_{2} $) correspond exactly to the `hump' and the `dip' in the $ T-r_{+} $ plot.
-Another interesting point can be observed from the $ C_{Q}-r_{+} $ plots that $ C_{Q} $ shows an infinite discontinuity at the points $ r_{1} $ and $ r_{2} $, which may be identified as the critical points of phase transition in the third order LBI-AdS black hole.
-From the nature of the $ T-r_{+} $ and $ C_{Q}-r_{+} $ plots it is indeed obvious that the phase transition in the third order LBI-AdS black hole is not a first order phase transition, rather, the discontinuity of $ C_{Q} $ at the critical points ($ r_{1} $ and $ r_{2} $) reveals that it is a continuous higher order (i.e. greater than first) phase transition.

-We can further analyze the stability of the third order LBI-AdS black hole once we study the behavior of $ C_{Q} $ at the critical points.
-The $ C_{Q}-r_{+} $ plot shows that there are indeed three phases of the black hole.
+We shall now analyse the thermodynamic stability of the third order LBI-AdS black hole.
+This is generally done by studying the behaviour of $ C_{Q} $ at the critical points\cite{DR2, Ban1, Lala, DR1, Myung3}.
+The $ C_{Q}-r_{+} $ plots show that there are indeed three phases of the black hole.
 These phases can be classified as - Phase I ($ 0<r_{+}<r_{1} $), Phase II ($ r_{1}<r_{+}<r_{2} $) and Phase III ($ r_{+}>r_{2} $).
 Since the higher mass black hole possesses larger entropy/horizon radius, there is a phase transition at $ r_{1} $ from smaller mass black hole (Phase I) to intermediate (higher mass) black hole (Phase II).
 The critical point $ r_{2} $ corresponds to a phase transition from an intermediate (higher mass) black hole (Phase II) to a larger mass black hole (Phase III).
 Moreover, from the $ C_{Q}-r_{+} $ plots we note that the specific heat $ C_{Q} $ is positive for Phase I and Phase III whereas it is negative for Phase II.
 Therefore Phase I and Phase III correspond to thermodynamically stable phase ($ C_{Q}>0 $) whereas Phase II corresponds to thermodynamically unstable phase ($ C_{Q}<0 $).

 We can further extend our stability analysis by considering the free energy of the third order LBI-AdS black hole.
 The free energy plays an important role in the theory of phase transition and critical phenomena.
 We may define the free energy of the third order LBI-AdS black hole as,